foundata/guidelines/golang-style-guide.md

 **Reasoning:**

 - `CGO_ENABLED=0` decouples the binary from the target's libc entirely, which is what makes "build once, run on Debian, CentOS Stream and Fedora" reliable rather than accidental.
 - Building cgo binaries against the oldest target glibc and testing everywhere mirrors how glibc compatibility actually works (backwards, not forwards).
+Which platform that is has to be checked, not assumed: distribution release cadences differ, and an enterprise distribution released earlier can carry an older glibc than a "stable" distribution released later.
-- `-trimpath` plus a pinned toolchain gives bit-identical, environment-independent builds, which simplifies both caching and supply-chain verification.
+- `-trimpath` removes environment-specific paths from binaries and so improves reproducibility.
+Bit-identical output additionally requires identical toolchain, target, build flags, source state (including VCS metadata that gets stamped into the binary) and — with cgo — an identical C toolchain and libraries; a release pipeline that pins all of these enables supply-chain verification by rebuild.